Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question : Any suggestion about this problem?
 All the username, password, and onion address are OK<br/>
 <img src="https://i.ibb.co/WFpFtXm/err-network-conn.jpg" alt="err-network-conn" border="0" width="200">

-Force quitting FN and rebooting `tor` on your `node` always works.
+Force quitting FN and rebooting `tor` on your `node` usually works.
 Sometimes Tor can get "stuck" especially if your node's machine has gone offline or been put to sleep.
-This issue may also be encountered if you connect to multiple nodes and switch between them, simply force quitting FN and reopening it resolves the issue and force refreshes the connection to the new node.<br/>
+This issue may also be encountered if you connect to multiple nodes and switch between them, simply force quitting FN and reopening it resolves the issue and force refreshes the connection to the new node.

 #### Question : How do I troubleshoot connection issues over Tor between FN and Bitcoin Core Nodes on a Mac?

 Here are some [common issues and fixes](https://github.com/Fonta1n3/FullyNoded#troubleshooting).
-You can troubleshoot Tor issues on the mac by opening a terminal and running `open /usr/local/var/log/tor.log`, read the Tor log and make sure there is nothing obvious going wrong there, most common Tor issues revolve around permissions, ensure your `HiddenServiceDir` has the correct permissions by running `chmod 700 <HiddenServiceDir>` where `HiddenServiceDir` represents the path to your `HiddenServiceDir` that is specified in your `torrc` file, your `torcc` file can be found at `/usr/local/etc/tor/torrc`.
-The Bitcoin Core log can be helpful too, however you must have the `debug=tor` line added to your `bitcoin.conf` file.
-Then you can run `open ~/Library/Application Support/Bitcoin/debug.log`
+You can troubleshoot Tor issues on the mac by opening a terminal and running `open /usr/local/var/log/tor.log`, read the Tor log and make sure there is nothing obvious going wrong there.
+Most Tor issues revolve around permissions.
+Ensure your `HiddenServiceDir` has the correct permissions by running `chmod 700 <HiddenServiceDir>` where `<HiddenServiceDir>` represents the path to your `HiddenServiceDir` as specified in your `torrc` file which can be found at `/usr/local/etc/tor/torrc`.
+The Bitcoin Core log can be helpful too, however you must have the `debug=tor` line added to your `bitcoin.conf`.
+You can run `open ~/Library/Application\ Support/Bitcoin/debug.log`

 **You are also better off launching Tor as a service**<br/>
 1. first ensure tor has stopped